Military Divorce and BAH

 Who Gets the BAH Housing While a Military Divorce is Pending?

-A military spouse remains a spouse in the military’s eyes until the final judgment of divorce is entered.
+A military spouse remains a spouse in the military’s eyes until the final divorce judgment is entered.
 That means that while a divorce is pending, both spouses have the same right to live in military housing.
 That said, most couples find it hard to live together while going through the divorce process.
 Generally, spouses separate before the divorce is complete – sometimes before the complaint for divorce is even filed.

 Do You Still Get BAH After Divorce Without Dependents?

 Once a judgment of divorce is entered, a former military spouse loses all access to BAH benefits.
 The divorce means that the spouse is no longer a service member’s dependent and is therefore not eligible to live in government housing.
 Typically, the former spouse will have 30 days to move out.
-Because of this, it is important to discuss your relocation plans with your attorney before the judgment is entered, so you know you will be ready to move when the time comes.
+Because of this, it is important to discuss your relocation plans with your attorney before the judgment is entered so you know you will be ready to move when the time comes.

 How the Allocation of Parental Responsibilities Affects BAH